AliceO2Group/AliceO2/Framework/Core/README.md

 optimise  and correctly  schedule a  computation on  a user  specified set  of inputs.

+The Data Processing Layer in particular requires:

+- That the inputs of each computation are provided upfront.
+- That the outputs of each computation are provided upfront.
+- That a time identifier can be associated to inputs

+and given these premises it actually guarantees:

+- That no computation is performed before all the inputs for a given time identifier are available
+- That no message passing happens during the performing of the computation, but uniquely at the end.

 ## Describing a computation

 The description  of the  computation in such  a layer would  be defined  via a